yardcooper/wh/Total.md

 talktorichard39@gmail.com

 PROFESSIONAL SUMMARY
-With 10 years of experience in web development and project management, I possess extensive knowledge and expertise as a highly skilled Full Stack Engineer.
-My background includes 7 years of hands-on experience supporting, automating, and optimizing deployments in AWS, utilizing configuration management, CI/CD, and DevOps processes to ensure efficient and effective cloud infrastructure management.
+Result and detail oriented full stack engineer with 10 years of experience covering project and product management including developing, implementing and supporting complex infrastructures.
+Experienced in designing and implementing highly scalable microservices architecture with trending web technologies supporting, automating, and optimizing deployments in AWS, utilizing configuration management, CI/CD, and DevOps processes to ensure efficient and effective cloud infrastructure management.
 As an active participant in the open-source community, I am committed to exploring new technologies and innovative solutions for complex software problems, constantly seeking to expand my knowledge and skills.

 CORE COMPETENCIES
 Programming languages